-La Conner Daffodil Festival – March 2017
+4th Annual La Conner Daffodil Festival – Coming March 2018

 While the tulips are our most famous blooms, there’s nothing quite as wonderful as entire fields of bright, cheery daffodils against our Mt.
 Baker backdrop.
 It’s just so beautiful in March with the Daffodils blooming and there are so many fun events and exhibits in La Conner during the month of March.

 La Conner Daffodil Festival Fun Facts!

 According to Brent Roozen, owner of RoozenGaarde and the Washington Bulb Company, RoozenGaarde grows more than 450 acres of daffodils, compared to 350 acres of tulips.

 The three major varieties planted are Dutch Master, Flower Carpet and Standard Value – Dutch Master is the world’s most popular daffodil.

 Fields of daffodils are left intact through the bloom cycle and beyond, unlike tulips which are ‘topped’ toward the end of their bloom cycle.